 Social Needs (Love and Belonging)

-Humans have a need for friendship and acceptance.
-The theme song from a classic TV show "Cheers" poses the question “Wouldn’t you like to go where everybody knows your name?”
-To create a warm feeling in the practice so patients feel welcome there needs to be an office atmosphere where team members experience warmth and friendship.
-Patients will be happier and more relaxed in an office where there is happiness and humor.
-Additionally, allow patients to join in the fun, whenever possible, to give them a sense of love and belonging to the practice and not just a place to satisfy their oral health needs.
+Humans need friendship and acceptance.
+The theme song from a classic T.V. show, "Cheers," asks, "Wouldn’t you like to go where everybody knows your name?”
+To create a warm feeling in the practice so patients feel welcome, there must be an office atmosphere where team members experience warmth and friendship.
+Patients will be happier and more relaxed in an office with happiness and humor.
+Additionally, allow patients to join in the fun whenever possible, to give them a sense of love and belonging to the practice and not just a place to satisfy their oral health needs.

 Some ideas are: